Allegation doesn't make a person guilty: Khattar on sexual harassment charge against minister | Politics

 ''Being a minister in the sports department, an issue might have been raised that an impartial inquiry is not taking place.
 Therefore, he will not remain a sports minister, he has been removed from there so that a proper and fair inquiry takes place,'' the chief minister said.

-The Chandigarh police on Saturday registered an FIR against the 36-year-old BJP leader on charges of sexual harassment and wrongful confinement.
+The Chandigarh police on Saturday registered an FIR against the 36-year-old BJP leader on charges of sexual harassment and wrongful confinement and set up a Special Investigation Team to probe the case.

 The Haryana Director General of Police set up a committee after Singh lodged a complaint against the coach, claiming she had tarnished his image.